 Develop a clear vision of why God placed you on this planet; discover all of the possibilities available to young adults wanting to facilitate real change in the world.

 Grow your roots deeper and stronger in your relationship with God; grow in your understanding of His Word and knowledge of His grace and infinite power.
-(In order to help students focus on God and their spiritual growth during their time at Transition One, we ask that they observe our No-Dating Policy during their nine months with us.)

 SEPTEMBER – FEBRUARY (CLASSROOM)

 DAILY CLASSES: Leadership Skills, Local and Foreign Missions, Christian Doctrine, Career Development, Biblical Hermeneutics, Managing Healthy Relationships, Learning Healthy Financial Practices and more.

 CHRISTIAN SERVICE: Each week there are opportunities where students get involved in local missions.
 As well as, connecting, learning, and serving within various campuses and departments at Celebration Church.